 Children and young people can be exploited and suffer bullying through their use of modern technology such as the internet, mobile phones and social networking sites.
-In order to minimize the risks to our children and young people, Stimpson will ensure that we have in place appropriate measures such as security filtering, and an acceptable use policy linked to our E-Safety policy.
+In order to minimise the risks to our children and young people, Stimpson will ensure that we have in place appropriate measures such as security filtering, and an Acceptable Use Policy linked to our E-Safety policy.
 We will ensure that staff are aware of how not to compromise their position of trust in or outside of the school and are aware of the dangers associated with social networking sites.

 The above list is not exhaustive and as new policy guidance and legislation develops within the remit of Safeguarding we will review and update our policies and procedures as appropriate and in line with the Local Safeguarding Children Board and Local Authority

 How to get in touch with the NSCB Business Office.